MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview-2022.md

 :::image type="runbook details" source="media/console-overview-2022/runbook-instance-details-1.png" alt-text="Screenshot showing runbook details.":::

->[!NOTE]
->- Note that the job ID is same, and since the second instance is still running, the job is also still running.
+Note that the job ID is same, and since the second instance is still running, the job is also still running.
->- The navigation buttons will cross Job boundaries!
-Pay attention to the Job ID shown in the top panel.

 Below the panel, you see the runbook diagram.
 You can click each runbook activity  to view activity outputs.
-A separate icon denotes the status for each activity.
+An icon dedicated for each activity denotes the status of that activity.
 When you click any activity, an overlay is shown on the right that lists the activity’s outputs.

 Since an activity may be executed more than once within an instance (because of looping), each execution of the Activity has a unique **Sequence number**.
 The overlay lets you choose the **Sequence #** using the dropdown on the top.

 :::image type="activity output overlay" source="media/console-overview-2022/activity-output-overlay.png" alt-text="Screenshot showing activity output overlay.":::

 >[!NOTE]
->To ensure fast load time, only first 10 activity outputs are loaded for the activity.
+>To ensure fast load time, only the first 10 activity outputs are loaded for the activity.
 The **Load more** button shows how many times this activity was executed, and you can click it to load more outputs.

 The **Instance** and **Activity status** follow the same format as **Job Status**.